chrislzm/Readable/frontend/README.md

 ## Usage Notes

 The default sort method for both posts and comments is by number of votes in descending order.
-This application is anonymous, with no authentication or authorization.
-Comments and posts accept any username/name for creation and editing.

 ## Developer Reference